Tax & Residency · Last updated 2 June 2026

 Tax advantages aside, Gibraltar offers a genuinely attractive lifestyle for high net worth individuals:

-- Mediterranean Climate: Over 300 days of sunshine per year, mild winters, and warm summers.
-The weather is one of the best in Europe.
+• Mediterranean Climate: Over 300 days of sunshine per year, mild winters, and warm summers.

-- British Legal System: Gibraltar operates under English common law, providing a familiar and transparent legal framework for British and international residents.
-For more on Gibraltar's unique status, see this overview of Gibraltar's relationship with the EU.
+• British Legal System: Gibraltar operates under English common law, providing a familiar and transparent legal framework for British and international residents.

-- English-Speaking: English is the official language.
-Government, business, and daily life all operate in English, making the transition seamless for anglophone residents.
+• English-Speaking: English is the official language.
+Government, business, and daily life all operate in English, making the transition straightforward for anglophone residents.

-- Safety: Gibraltar consistently ranks as one of the safest places in Europe.
-Violent crime is extremely rare, and the community is close-knit and welcoming.
+• Safety: Gibraltar consistently ranks as one of the safest places in Europe, with a close-knit and welcoming community.

-- Proximity to Spain and Morocco: The Spanish border is a few minutes' walk from the town centre, giving you easy access to Andalusia.
+• Proximity to Spain and Morocco: The Spanish border is a few minutes' walk from the town centre, giving you easy access to Andalusia.
 Morocco is a short ferry ride across the Strait of Gibraltar.
-International airports in Gibraltar, Malaga, and Jerez provide excellent connectivity.
+International airports in Gibraltar, Malaga, and Jerez provide strong onward connectivity.

 Cat 2 vs HEPSS: Which Is Right for You?